 One of the best features of synthetic insulation is that, unlike down, it will continue to insulate when wet.
 For casual use and hiking in light precipitation, you likely won’t need a rain jacket, especially if you’re not out for extended periods (plus the Nano-Air also dries out very quickly).
 When camping with the Nano-Air, I came to appreciate this weather protection almost instantly, especially around the cuffs.
 I hate when cuffs wet out while performing camp tasks in the rain, but the stretchy fabric on the arms stayed bone-dry in light precipitation.
 The rest of the jacket was equally impressive: water droplets beaded up on the blue fabric and never penetrated the outer layer.
 When skiing with the hooded version, the jacket wetted out after around two hours of heavy snowflakes accumulating on it.
 Our tester stayed warm, but we would recommend layering up with a hardshell in prolonged rain or snow.

 My women’s medium Nano-Air Jacket clocked in at 10.5 ounces (the listed weight is an ounce lighter for a size small), which puts it on the lightweight end of the synthetic jacket market.
-Black Diamond’s First Light Jacket (14.6 ounces) and The North Face Ventrix Jacket (10.6 ounces) are heavier, although the BD does utilize a thicker shell material for improved durability.
-Arc’teryx’s very popular Atom LT Jacket is closer to the Nano-Air at 9.9 ounces, but its shell fabric can’t compete in terms of air permeability.
-Finally, Patagonia’s own Nano-Air Light Hybrid Jacket is the ultralight option at 9.2 ounces, but it isn’t as warm (the waffle knit along the back and sides breathes even better, however).
-In most instances, the Nano-Air’s weight is perfectly acceptable for throwing in a pack on year-round backcountry missions.
+For comparison, Arc’teryx’s very popular Atom LT Jacket weighs around the same at 10.2 ounces, but its shell fabric can’t compete in terms of air permeability.
+Black Diamond and The North Face make intriguing alternatives to the Nano-Air in their First Light Stretch (14.2 oz.) and Ventrix (12 oz.) hoodies respectively, but both are only offered in hooded versions, which adds considerable weight.
+All in all, in most instances, the Nano-Air’s weight is perfectly acceptable for throwing in a pack on year-round backcountry missions.
 And if we’re looking to go truly ultralight, we’ll grab a down jacket instead.

 The Patagonia Nano-Air Jacket comes with three pockets: two handwarmer pockets and one left chest pocket, all of which are generously deep.
 In short, I was never worried about an item falling out, even if the pockets were only partially zipped.
 The chest pocket opening is fairly small, but I was able to stow my smartphone or an energy bar without issue.
 This pocket also doubles as a stuff sack, and while the synthetic FullRange insulation isn't as compressible as down, the jacket stuffs down into the size of a small melon.
 I did find it challenging to pack the Nano-Air because of the pocket’s narrow opening, but it’s definitely possible with some patience and effort.

-In the past, we found that the Nano-Air’s blanket-like softness translated to premature pilling in high-use areas like the hem and cuffs.
-However, after heavy use in the newest version, the jacket shows no signs of wear and looks as good as it did on day one.
-I’ve also found the outer fabric repels stains much better than other Patagonia jackets (for example, my Fitz Roy Down Parka looked as if it had seen an entire year of use after just a single day).
+In the past, we found that the Nano-Air’s blanket-like softness translated to premature pilling in high-wear areas like the hem and cuffs.
+However, after heavy use in the newest version, the jacket shows no signs of breaking down and looks as good as it did on day one.
+I’ve also found the outer fabric repels stains much better than other Patagonia jackets (my since-discontinued Fitz Roy Down Parka was especially bad at this and looked well-worn almost immediately).
 In the end, all signs are positive that the Nano-Air will continue to live up to our high standards.
 And it’s nice that the Nano-Air is easily machine-washable—we’ve done so numerous times without issue.

 Patagonia describes the fit as “slim” with the Nano-Air Jacket, and I agree with that designation.
 For reference, I am 5’5” and 135 pounds, and the women’s medium fit me well overall with a bit of room to spare (I was wearing a heavy baselayer underneath).
 The trim fit effectively keeps the material out of the way during technical pursuits like climbing or steep scrambling, and it also looks good for around-town use.
 Further, the bottoms of the cuffs are stretchy and low-profile—I was able to slide a large pair of gloves over the top or slip liner gloves underneath.
 The arms and body were a bit on the long side for me, but I appreciated the extra coverage.